HermannJoel/Projects-Portfolio/README.md

 # [PROJECT 2: DECOMPOSING THE DIFFERENCE IN EXPECTED INFLATION: Project Overview](https://github.com/HermannJoel/Finance/tree/main/Inflation_Expectation)

+## Problem Definition:

-* For this project I built regression models to predict the inflation.
+ For this project I built regression models to predict the inflation.
 This could be usefull for a asset manager who is managing a portfolio sentitive to Inflation.
+ ## Data:

 * The data set is from the FED NY Survey of Expected Inflation
 * The original data set can be download here [NYFED](https://www.newyorkfed.org/microeconomics/sce#/) and contains two sets